RULAN TANGEN BIOGRAPHY

 Thirty years of professional dance experience: training, conception, choreography, production, and media relations; ability to identify and cultivate projects based on aesthetic strengths and originality, as well as cultural importance and social relevance.

-PROFESSIONAL AWARDS AND RECOGNITION
+PROFESSIONAL AWARDS & RECOGNITION

 2015 Finalist for Nathan Cummings Fellowship for Social Change.